-On Windows machines, the Python installation is usually placed in C:\Python27, though you can change this when you're running the installer.
+On Windows machines, the Python installation is usually placed in C:\Python26, though you can change this when you're running the installer.
 To add this directory to your path, you can type the following command into the command prompt in a DOS box:

-'''

-set path=%path%; C:\python27
+set path=%path%;C:\python26

-'''

 Typing an end-of-file character (Control-D on Unix, Control-Z on Windows) at the primary prompt causes the interpreter to exit with a zero exit status.
-If that doesn't work, you can exit the interpreter by typing the following command: quit().
+If that doesn't work, you can exit the interpreter by typing the following commands: import sys; sys.exit().